wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/SETUP_Automated-Load-Testing/Setup.md

 **Create a VS Team Service Endpoint:**

-This step has you create a service endpoint you will use in your automated load test.
+This step has you create a service endpoint which you will use in your automated load test.

 **Create and configure an Apache JMeter load test:**